JaminMartin/spcs_instruments/README.md

 ```

 # MacOS Setup (ARM)
-As national instruments is not supported yet on Apple Silicon, none of the instruments that rely on national instruments will be usable.
-This does not prevent its use however, with any pure serial/USB devices being completely functional.
+As national instruments VISA is not supported yet on Apple Silicon, none of the instruments that rely on national instruments will be usable.
+This does not prevent its use, however, with any pure serial/USB devices being completely functional.
 If demand is there, instruments can try to run with a pure Python VISA implementation as an Apple Silicon fallback.
-This will involve building this into all instruments and does not assure compatibility, as I have experience devices not working at all with the pure Python implementation.
+This will involve building this into all instruments and does not assure compatibility, as I have experienced devices not working at all with the pure Python implementation.

 In such case, spcs-instruments can be installed as shown in the [build and install](#build-and-install-for-running-experiments-on-a-lab-computer).